Solar sail: History of concept

 Johannes Kepler observed that comet tails point away from the Sun and suggested that the Sun caused the effect.
 In a letter to Galileo in 1610, he wrote, "Provide ships or sails adapted to the heavenly breezes, and there will be some who will brave even that void."
 He might have had the comet tail phenomenon in mind when he wrote those words, although his publications on comet tails came several years later.

-James Clerk Maxwell, in 1861–1864, published his theory of electromagnetic fields and radiation, which shows that light has momentum and thus can exert pressure on objects.
+The theory of electromagnetic fields and radiation, first published by James Clerk Maxwell in 1861–1864, shows that light has momentum and thus can exert pressure on objects.
 Maxwell's equations provide the theoretical foundation for sailing with light pressure.
 So by 1864, the physics community and beyond knew sunlight carried momentum that would exert a pressure on objects.

 Jules Verne, in From the Earth to the Moon, published in 1865, wrote "there will some day appear velocities far greater than these [of the planets and the projectile], of which light or electricity will probably be the mechanical agent ... we shall one day travel to the moon, the planets, and the stars."
 This is possibly the first published recognition that light could move ships through space.

 Pyotr Lebedev was first to successfully demonstrate light pressure, which he did in 1899 with a torsional balance; Ernest Nichols and Gordon Hull conducted a similar independent experiment in 1901 using a Nichols radiometer.

 Svante Arrhenius predicted in 1908 the possibility of solar radiation pressure distributing life spores across interstellar distances, providing one means to explain the concept of panspermia.
-He apparently was the first scientist to state that light could move objects between stars.
+He was apparently the first scientist to state that light could move objects between stars.

-Konstantin Tsiolkovsky first proposed using the pressure of sunlight to propel spacecraft through space and suggested, "using tremendous mirrors of very thin sheets to utilize the pressure of sunlight to attain cosmic velocities".
+Konstantin Tsiolkovsky first proposed using the pressure of sunlight to propel spacecraft through space in 1921 and suggested "using tremendous mirrors of very thin sheets to utilize the pressure of sunlight to attain cosmic velocities".

 Friedrich Zander (Tsander) published a technical paper in 1925 that included technical analysis of solar sailing.
 Zander wrote of "applying small forces" using "light pressure or transmission of light energy to distances by means of very thin mirrors".

 JBS Haldane speculated in 1927 about the invention of tubular spaceships that would take humanity to space and how "wings of metallic foil of a square kilometre or more in area are spread out to catch the Sun's radiation pressure".

 J. D. Bernal wrote in 1929, "A form of space sailing might be developed which used the repulsive effect of the Sun's rays instead of wind.
 A space vessel spreading its large, metallic wings, acres in extent, to the full, might be blown to the limit of Neptune's orbit.
 Then, to increase its speed, it would tack, close-hauled, down the gravitational field, spreading full sail again as it rushed past the Sun."